-Beginning with the 2019-2020 school year, CSI schools must set aside and spend no less than \$2,000 annually for the purposes of funding projects that are proposed and voted on by the students and families of the school.
-All students and their families will have the right to vote on which projects are funded with these funds.
+• Beginning with the 2019-2020 school year, CSI schools must either set aside and spend no less than \$2,000 annually for the purposes of funding projects that are proposed and voted on by the students and families of the school; or select alternative forms of increasing parent and student engagement from a list determined by the Commissioner.
+If the schools decide to do participatory budgeting, all students and their families will have the right to vote on which projects are funded with these funds.
 Where a CSI school has declined in performance for two consecutive school years on the measures used to make Annual Achievement Progress determinations and the district is unable to provide public school choice for all of the students in the CSI school who request it, the district must ensure that the CSI school expends greater amounts through the participatory budgeting process.

-Principal Support Report
+Leadership Team Support Report

-- To be completed by any district with at least one CSI school that does not meet its Annual Achievement Progression targets. - The district identifies any areas in which the district determines it could more effectively support the Principal(s) of CSI schools based upon the specific needs of the school(s). - The report is intended to provide summary information for the district and the State and must be consistent with Education Law §§3012-c (10) and 3012-d(15) with respect to safeguarding personally identifiable information.
+- To be completed by any district with at least one CSI school that does not meet its Annual Achievement Progression targets. - The district identifies any areas in which the district determines it could more effectively support the school leadership team. . - The report is intended to provide summary information for the district and the State and must be consistent with Education Law §§3012-c (10) and 3012-d(15) with respect to safeguarding personally identifiable information.

-Principal Needs Assessment
+Leadership Team Needs Assessment

-- To be completed by any Target District with one or more CSI schools that fail to meet their Annual Achievement Progressions targets for two consecutive years. - Is an additional component of the District Needs Assessment that assesses the capacity of the district to support its principals. - The results of the Principal Needs Assessment along with a plan to address the findings must be submitted to the Department.
+- To be completed by any Target District with one or more CSI schools that fail to meet their Annual Achievement Progressions targets for two consecutive years. - Is an additional component of the District Needs Assessment that assesses the capacity of the district to support its school leaders. - The results of the Leadership Team Needs Assessment along with a plan to address the findings must be submitted to the Department.